Chemistro: Curtis Carr

 Curtis Carr was born in Kansas City, Kansas.
 While working as a chemist and research scientist for Mainstream Motors, he creates an "alchemy gun" capable of transmuting matter.
 Company president Horace Claymore is impressed with Curtis' creation until he states his intent to keep the device.
 Claymore argues that since the gun was made on company time, it belongs to Mainstream.
 After Claymore fires him, Curtis assumes the persona of Chemistro to gain revenge and to extort his former employers.

 In combat with Luke Cage, Chemistro accidentally fires his alchemy gun at his right foot, turning it to steel and eventually disintegrating it due to the unstable nature of the transmutation.
 Curtis is turned over to the police; while in prison, his cellmate Archibald Morton forces him to reveal how the alchemy gun works.
 Morton becomes the second Chemistro, with Curtis helping Cage defeat him by creating a "nullifier" device.

 Curtis's alchemy gun is later stolen by his younger brother Calvin, who becomes the third Chemistro.
 Curtis assists Cage and Iron Fist in defeating Calvin.

 Curtis is employed at Stark Industries as a research scientist and developer of prosthetics, creating a prosthesis to replace his missing foot.
 During the "Acts of Vengeance" storyline, Curtis assists Iron Man and War Machine in battling the Wrecker when he attacks Stark Industries.

 Archibald Morton

-Archibald Morton is a professional criminal from Sheridan, Wyoming who forces Curtis Carr to reveal the secret of his alchemy gun while they were cellmates.
+Archibald Morton is a professional criminal from Sheridan, Wyoming who was cellmates with Curtis Carr and forced him to reveal how his alchemy gun works.
 After leaving prison, Morton attempts to replicate the gun, but it explodes in his hand, giving him the ability to transmute substances via touch.
 He battles Luke Cage on behalf of the Baron.
 Morton is ultimately apprehended, thanks in large part to the help of the original Chemistro.